Project management, PM, is an essential part of every project across industries. It’s needed more today than ever before.

 This is an amazing time to be a well-trained and experienced PM who can take the reins and follow through on a project to success.

-Whether you’re a job seeker looking for project management jobs, or a business on the fence about hiring a project manager, the above project management statistics for 2022 should provide invaluable data for you.
+Whether you’re a job seeker looking for project management jobs, or a business on the fence about hiring a project manager, the above statistics for 2023 should provide invaluable data for you.